EliiseS/website/README.md

 ## Running and building locally

-The easiest way to build the site locally is to open the repository in the [devcontainer](.devcontainer/dockerfile), and then use the following command to build and start the site:
+The easiest way to build the site locally is to open the repository in the [devcontainer](.devcontainer/Dockerfile), and then use the following command to build and start the site:

 ```bash
 make start
 ```

-This will then start a local webserver.
+This will then start a local web server.
 Changes to the content are watched, and the site will rebuild on change.

 You can then open the site at <http://localhost:1313>